craigzearfoss/skilltest/README.md

 4. If you had more time, what would you have implemented?

 I would pretty up the html and styles.
 I'd probably use a JavaScript templater.
-I'd also adjust the scrolling code so that it can be insterted a div or other html element, instead of just the body.
+I'd also adjust the scrolling code so that it can be insterted into a div or other html element, instead of just the body.
 I'd pass in the id of the element to the self-invoking function.